Flexacoin Reaches Market Cap of $44.24 Million (FXC)

-Flexacoin (CURRENCY:FXC) traded up 5.6% against the dollar during the one day period ending at 21:00 PM E.T. on January 8th.
-One Flexacoin token can now be bought for approximately $0.0061 or 0.00000026 BTC on major exchanges.
-In the last week, Flexacoin has traded 3.1% lower against the dollar.
-Flexacoin has a total market capitalization of $44.24 million and approximately $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.
+Flexacoin (CURRENCY:FXC) traded 5.6% higher against the US dollar during the twenty-four hour period ending at 18:00 PM ET on January 9th.
+Flexacoin has a market capitalization of $44.24 million and $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.
+One Flexacoin token can now be bought for about $0.0061 or 0.00000026 BTC on cryptocurrency exchanges.
+Over the last week, Flexacoin has traded down 3.1% against the US dollar.

 - Tixl (MTXLT) traded 3.5% lower against the dollar and now trades at $79.08 or 0.00215035 BTC.